 What did I learn from Seena?

 Many many things.
 She was wise, fun, caring, and funny.
 The thing that stands out the most for me today is something she learned from her mentor many years ago and passed on to us: CHERISH YOUR INTERRUPTIONS!
 When my best laid plans are foiled by the Fool or other Interrupter archetypes, I really remember this admonition, and find there is always something to accept and learn amid the disruption of my expectations.
+I am really grateful to have been her partner in building the SoulCollage® worldwide community!

 My time with Swami Kripalvanandaji

-Two of Bapuji’s prominent disciples were two brothers with whom I studied.
+Two of Bapuji’s disciples were two brothers with whom I studied.
 Yogi Amrit Desai was the founder of the Kripalu Retreat and Kripalu Ashram where I visited for darshan for the next several years until Bapuji’s death in 1981.
-I also studied with his brother, Yogi Shanti Desai, who had ashrams in New Jersey where I participated in Shanti’s weekly satsang.
+I also studied with his brother, Yogi Shanti Desai, who had two ashrams in New Jersey where I participated in Shanti’s weekly satsang.
 I was privileged to attend Bapuji’s darshans in all of these locations when he visited.

 What did I learn from Bapuji?

 I learned to receive the energy of Love and Shaktipat.
 I learned by his example what is “professional love” and true “well-wishing” for others by a teacher or leader.
-I had my first stirrings of personal experiences of prana awakening doing automatic breathing, mudras, and postures.
+I had my first stirrings of prana awakening and doing automatic breathing, mudras, and postures.
 I learned so many things about spiritual practice and experiences from his book Science of Meditation and from the darshan, teaching, and books of his disciples.

 Deane Brown, Ph.D., M.F.T